Weddings at Mighty Fortress

 If you are planning your wedding at a different venue, such places usually have their own fee schedule and personnel, and charge accordingly.
 This will be determined when you discuss your wedding plans with them.

 For non-members, the suggested honorarium for the pastor is $160 for the wedding and $40 for the rehearsal, which includes distances of the first 25 miles from the pastor’s residence.
 Additional mileage should be calculated at the current IRS rate.
 Remuneration for use of the building will be determined according to the extent of its use, and any costs involved.

 We hope this little guide will help you with your wedding plans.
 We are here to assist you in whatever way we can, so please contact us if you have any questions or concerns.
 It is our goal to provide you with a most memorable wedding service, which will be a treasured memory and source of strength throughout your life.
 All glory be to God alone!

-(*NOTE: We realize that the government is allowing same-sex marriages in certain locations, and various churches are performing them.
-It is against the policy and practice of our pastor, congregation, and synod to condone this or in any way conduct or participate in such a ceremony.
+(*NOTE: We realize that the Supreme Court of the United States has legalized same-sex marriages, and various churches are performing them.
+It is against the policy and practice of our Pastor, congregation, and synod to condone this or in any way conduct or participate in such a ceremony.
 Therefore, if you are seeking this type of service, we must politely but firmly decline.
+Please also understand that the Pastor may, at his sole caprice and discretion, refuse to conduct a wedding ceremony for ANY couple, irrespective of their sexual orientation and preference.
 Thank you for your understanding.)